mtahir19/Deep-Learning-prediction-of-COVID-19/README.md

 ---
 ## Conclusions & Outlook
-I found that the College Board is focusing on increasing participation rates while not focusing on the outcome of test scores.
-There is a significant negative correlation between participation rates and test scores, which means that the higher the participation rates, the lower the test scores (and vice versa).
-Focusing solely on increasing participation rates by the College Board is equivalent to the College Board assisting in  deterioration of test scores.
-This may help in achieving an ideal of a 100% participation rate, however, a majority of US high schoolers will perform very poorly on the test.
+I found that the physicians are focusing on increasing x-ray image rates while not focusing on the quality of the images.
+There is a significant impact on processing and prediction rates of images, which means that the lower scores are related to not clean quality of the images taken.
+Secondly, we have to use best possible models and good quality data, advanced application of machine learning methodology, good reproducibility, and biases in study design.
 <br>
 **Outlook**
 <br>
-Therefore in order to achieve sustainable growth and be a resource trusted by students nationwide (i.e., its primary customers), I recommend the following:
+Therefore, to achive best score and highly improved predictions, I recommend the following:
-- Instead of keeping focus only on the participation rate, they must have to focus seriously towards improving access to test preparation resources.
-- Create a better test preparation support for states with highest participation rates, particularly in the East Coast where there is a concentration of states with high performance and low test scores.
+- we have to use large datasets
+- care should be taken with publicly available ‘Frankenstein datasets’.
+- Need Sufficient documentation to be reproducible
+- External validation are required to increase the likelihood of models

 ---
 ## Data Sources